kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Plasma levels of TSH rise in hot environments - F
 	D. Glucocorticoids and oestrogens reduce the TSH secretory response to TRH
 	E. Secretion is stimulated by somatostatin and dopamine - F

-#### Answer: B. TSH secretion is diurnal, peaking around midday - ?
+#### Answer: B. TSH secretion is diurnal, peaking around midday - *FALSE* = A. Low levels of circulating T4 increase the TSH response to thyrotropin-releasing hormone (TRH) - TRUE
+- The synthesis depends on an adequate supply of dietary iodine (at least 75 μg daily is required to prevent goitre formation).
+Thyroid hormones, like catecholamines, are synthesised from the amino acid tyrosine.
+The synthesis of iodine requires the iodination of two tyrosine molecules and combination of two iodinated tyrosine residues.
+The iodine is reduced to iodide before absorption in the gastrointestinal tract.
+Follicular cells have an active iodide pump that acquires and concentrates iodide from the blood against an electrochemical gradient of more than 50 mV (inside negative).
+Iodide is rapidly oxidised by a peroxidase enzyme to iodine and incorporated into tyrosyl residues in thyroglobulin, which is located in the colloid.
+The multiple tyrosyl units on the thyroglobulin are iodinated at either one or two positions, forming mono-iodotyrosine (MIT) and di-iodotyrosine (DIT).
+When MIT couples with DIT it forms T3, and two DIT molecules form T4 of thyroxine.
+Thiouracils block the enzyme peroxidase and are very useful in treating states of thyroid hyperfunction.
+TSH has no effect on iodide traps in salivary glands, breast, placenta, cilary body or gastric mucosa.

+- The thyroid gland is controlled by hormone secretions from the hypothalamus–pituitary axis.
+The synthesis and secretion of TSH from the thyrotrophs is stimulated by TRH.
+TSH secretion is inhibited by other hormones including somatostatin and dopamine and also cytokines, particularly IL-1β, IL-6 and tumour necrosis factor (TNF).
+TSH is a complex glycoprotein hormone, and there are structural similarities between TSH, LH and FSH and a half-life of about 1 hour.

+- When circulating levels of T4 are low, there is an increase in the number of TRH receptors and in TSH synthesis, resulting in an increased TSH response to TRH.
+The reverse is true in the presence of high circulating levels of thyroid hormones.

+- TSH is secreted in a pulsatile fashion with a diurnal variation, peaking around midnight.
+Cold weather will lead to an increase in the plasma concentrations of thyroid hormones, with a subsequent rise in basal metabolic rate.
+Glucocorticoids inhibit thyroid hormone secretions by reducing the TSH secretory response to TRH; oestrogens have the opposite effect.

-### Q32	- LEARN
+### Q32	- LEARN: CHECK
 A _Richter’s hernia_ refers to a hernia that:

-	A. Contains two loops of small bowel within it - F
+	A. Contains two loops of small bowel within it - (Maydl's hernia)
-	B. Contains a perforated appendix - F
+	B. Contains a perforated appendix - (Amyand's hernia)
-	C. Contains part of the wall of the bowel
+	C. Contains part of the wall of the bowel - (Richter's hernia: *antimesenteric border*)
-	D. Protrudes through the linea semilunaris - F
+	D. Protrudes through the linea semilunaris - (Spigelian hernia)
 	E. Causes intestinal obstruction commonly - F

-#### Answer: C. Contains part of the wall of the bowel (*anti-mesenteric border*) - ?
+#### Answer: C. Contains part of the wall of the bowel - TRUE
+- Richter’s hernia contains only part of the bowel wall within it
+	- So does not classically cause an obstruction
+- Amyand’s hernia contains a perforated appendix within an inguinal hernia
+- A hernia through the linea semilunaris is called a Spigelian hernia
+- Maydl’s hernia contains loops of small bowel, often forming a W-shaped configuration.

 ### Q33
 Innervation to the _muscles of the back_ originate from: